Makariuz/Makariuz/README.md

 - 👋 Hi, I’m @Makariuz
 - 👀 I’m interested in Web Development!
-But love aesthetics, so...
 - 🌱 I’m currently building a FullStack Web App for an Institution (volunteer).
 - 👨🏽‍💻 Seeking a mentor.
 - 🔥 Building the best Portfolio App I can.
 - 💞️ I’m also a Musician!
-(Going to do some website sound design)
 - 📫 How to reach me Tweet @TheRealMakariuz

 <!---